LauraGomezjurado/open-optimizer/README.md

 the optimizer, measure how brittle the result is.
 Five paired seeds, three target images, every run reaching the same near-zero loss.

+Brittleness is easier to see than to define.
+Take one weight in the first layer, sweep it away from its trained value, and render the image at each step.

+![Ten rows of skull images.
+The top five rows, trained with Adam, break into swirls and ripples as one weight moves.
+The bottom five rows, trained with normalized gradient descent, keep the skull intact across the same sweep.](results/qual_weightsweeps_skull.png)

+The top five rows are Adam.
+Moving a single weight shatters the picture.
+The bottom five rows are normalized gradient descent at the same near-zero loss.
+The skull stays a skull.
+Both fit the target equally well, so this is not a quality difference.
+It is a difference in how the picture is stored.

 Here the lever is per-coordinate scaling.
 Adam divides each weight's update by that weight's own running gradient size.
 Removing that single feature accounts for the whole effect.